wentuoc/tp/docs/UserGuide.md

 ```
 Sample output:

-### Filter the recipes list via cost, ingredients or the recipe name: `filter`
+### Filtering the Recipes List: `filter`

-This command allows user to select a recipe from the preloaded list and add it to their own list
+This command allows the user to filter the Recipes List.
+The filter conditions can be either the meal's name,
+ingredients, or total cost.
+This is chosen via the `/mname`, `/ing` or `/mname` tags.

 Syntax:
 ```
-    filter /mcost COST
+    filter /mcost MEAL_COST
-    filter /ing INGREDIENT_ONE, INGREDIENT_TWO
+    filter /ing INGREDIENT_1_NAME[, INGREDIENT_2_NAME, ...]
-    filter /mname RECIPE_NAME
+    filter /mname MEAL_NAME
 ```
 Example code:
 ```